1. Home

 4. Advice

-5. Moving to Spain with children
+5. Moving to Spain with Children

 Table of contents

-Moving to Spain with children
+Moving to Spain with Children

-By The reallymoving Team Updated 18th Jan, 2021
+By The reallymoving Team Updated 15th Nov, 2024

-Moving to Spain with children
+Moving to Spain with Children

-Although you may be concerned about how the move will affect your children, there are ways to help make the transition to your new home in Spain easier for the whole family.
+Spain is a friendly country and they welcome children and adults from abroad.
+Although you may be concerned about how the move will affect your children, there are ways to help make the transition easier for the whole family when moving to Spain with kids.

+Before your move, make sure to research the area you are moving to and check for local amenities and events.
 Find out important information about immigrating to Spain before planning your move.

-Before your move, research your new Spanish town’s local amenities and events.
-This is especially important with older children who will be feeling that they are leaving their life behind.
+Researching in advance is especially important with older children who will be feeling that they are leaving their life behind.
 Discover what there is to do that matches their interests, so they will have something exciting to enjoy when they arrive.

 You will also want to find out about the schools for your children in your new area.
 If you can communicate in Spanish, talking to the local parents is an excellent way to find out about the possible schools you could send your children to.
-Although the performance of schools in Spain is not publicised, each area has a central office where you can ask which schools in your area are performing the best.

-Our tips for how to move abroad with your children offers advice to help make the transition to a new home abroad easier for you and your family.
+Our top tips for how to move abroad with your children offers advice to help make the transition to a new home abroad easier for you and your family.

-Moving to Spain with younger children
+Moving to Spain with young children

 In Spain, school starts the calendar year your child turns 3.
 They attend nursery classes until they are 6 and then transfer to the junior school.
-Junior classes cover similar subjects as British schools, such as maths, science, history and geography.
+Junior classes cover similar subjects as British schools, such as maths, science, history, and geography.

 If you are moving to Spain after your children have started junior school they might need additional Spanish lessons.
 Depending on their age, they may be put into a class with children a year younger, to enable them to catch up.
 They will soon adapt to the language, and you can practice your Spanish together.